The SAFE U Initiative

 The last absolute control one has over life.

-Community management is a reaffirmation that suicidal individuals, regardless of the presence of mental illness or not, remain an integral part of our social fabric.
+Community management is a reaffirmation that suicidal individuals, whether mentally afflicted or not, remain an integral part of our social fabric.

 No one should ever be condemned to social isolation.